API Access

 - Click on your profile picture in the top right corner

-- Select “Personal Access Tokens” from the dropdown menu
+- Select “Profile & Account” from the dropdown menu

 - View your existing tokens (if any) with names, creation dates, and partial values